 Why doing a collaboration with one influencer won’t work

-Influencer marketing is above all about investing in visibility.
-You don’t buy an infallible system that guarantees you sales and traffic: you buy visibility on a medium (the influencer’s account).
-Of course, you have received the statistics of the influencer’s account and know in advance what coverage to expect, but the reality is that this is not 100% reliable.
+Influencer marketing is a game of exposure.
+You don’t buy a system that guarantees you sales and traffic: you buy visibility on a medium (the influencer’s account).
+Of course, you’ve received the statistics of the influencer’s account and know in advance what coverage to expect, but the reality is that this is not 100% reliable.

-I often give the example when I’m helping to build a website and I’m asked to make changes to the sales tunnel after one month of launch.
-There are like 10 monthly visitors on the website.
+I often give this example.
+Let’s say I’m helping a client to build a website.
+One month after the launch, they already ask to make changes to the sales funnel.
+There are like 10 monthly visitors to the website.
 Almost no purchases.
 There is simply not enough data to make decisions that would impact the conversion rate!
-Better to wait until you have 5000 or 10000 monthly visitors before making a decision.
+It’s way better to wait until you have 5000 or 10000 monthly visitors before making any decision.

-The interest of influencer marketing is to test promotions with many influencers at the same time: you can choose them all in the same niche but with different community sizes, in different niches but with more or less the same number of subscribers… It is only by setting up several variables with several activations in a single campaign that you will be able to draw conclusions.
+It’s the same thing for influence marketing.
+It performs better when you take the time and test several promotions with different influencers.
+You can choose content creators from the same niche but with different community sizes, in different niches but with more or less the same amount of followers… It is only by setting up different criteria with several activations in a single campaign that you will be able to draw conclusions.

 Ask yourself: what’s gonna happen if you only collaborate with one person?

 - The collab is a failure: it discourages you.
 You invested money in this collaboration and what did it get you?
 Nothing!
-You throw in the towel and don’t want to repeat the experience when all you needed to do was optimize your campaign mechanism and reach another target.
+You’re discouraged and don’t want to repeat the experience when all you needed to do was optimize your campaign mechanism and reach another target.

 Social networks do not reflect reality

-Of course, not all of them are like that (fortunately), but that means that on social networks, you give an illusion of your image that is not necessarily the reality.
+Of course, not all of them are like that (fortunately).
+But that means that on social networks, you give an illusion of yourself that is not necessarily the reality.

 That’s why collaborating only with one person to start with is dangerous (for your budget and the success of your campaign): this person may disappoint you and you may not want to repeat the experience.

-The content produced this time may not be as good as the other publications.
+The content produced this time may not be as good as their other publications.